On Geometric Structure of Point Particles: Rotational Field in the Cylindrical System

 Here, $k$ is newly introduced of which the value can be taken arbitrarily.
-Appearance of the finite $k$ without $k\to 0$ is indicative of onset of the spatial direction ${\bf k}/k=\hat{\bf z}$.
-Especially for $k=0$, $\phi$ represents single-valued amplitude of vibration of a circular membrane on $z$-constant slices.
-In the current context, regarding $\eta^{g_{0}}(\mu^{\ast}r)$ as the internal potential that works for $\ell\bar{\ell}$ pair, it is appropriate to interpret $\phi$ as scalar field of the weak boson.
-We envisage that $\mu^{\ast}$ and $|m|=1$ are reflected in the mass and spin, respectively, and particularly, $\mu^{\ast}\to 0$ in massless photon state.
+Finite value of $k$ is indicative of onset of the well-defined $\hat{\bf z}\,(={\bf k}/k)$.
+Especially for $k=0$, $\eta$ represents single-valued amplitude of vibration of a circular membrane on $z$-constant slices.
+In the current context, regarding $\eta^{g_{0}}(\mu^{\ast}r)$ as the internal potential that acts on $\ell\bar{\ell}$ pair, it is appropriate to interpret the $\phi$ as a possible representation of internal scalar field of the weak boson; $\|m\|=1$ and $\mu^{\ast}$ could be reflected in the spin and mass, respectively (the extended argument is given later in Sect.~\ref{sec:6}).